betaflight/betaflight/docs/Configuration.md

 The CLI can be accessed via the GUI tool or by sending a single '#' character to the main serial port.

-To exit the CLI without saving power off the flight controller.
+To exit the CLI without saving power off the flight controller or type in 'exit'.

 To see a list of commands type in 'help' and press return.